 Then, it was the turn for artists and musicians and exactly the same thing happened.
 I had to shake hands with I do not know how many people that night, and each one stopped for a minute to talk to me about the musicians.
 They attended the reception together with the Cuban musicians.
 It was impressive!
 The former had admired the sports and the latter the culture and art in our country, the development of music in our country.
 It is not in vain to have also a Higher School of Art and numerous art schools.

 Our country has made extraordinary progress in many fields and what is most praiseworthy is that, even in such difficult years as these, none of that has collapsed.
-Even that famous theater destroyed by a fire [the Amadeo Roldan theater in Havana] was rebuilt and recently re-dedicated.
+Even that famous theatre destroyed by a fire [the Amadeo Roldan theatre in Havana] was rebuilt and recently re-dedicated.
 Old museums are being rebuilt and new ones created.
 We will have two other excellent museums.
 Our country possesses a great number of works of art which will be at the service of the people so that they will be better connoisseurs and more cultivated.

 Much has been done in many fields.
 In all these years, not one school was closed, and thousands and thousands of new graduate teachers have joined grammar school teaching.
 Not one polyclinic was closed and in these years of the special period, around 30,000 new doctors have joined our health services.
 What other country could have done that while blockaded and after the collapse of the USSR and the socialist bloc?
 These are the great merits of our people.
 I think that, on a day like this, we should emphasize it because it is everybody’s work.